Food and Drink

 Ealing is home to some of the best local festivals in London.
 All through the summer, residents are entertained with a range of music, theatre and comedy.

-With both tube and Overground stations nearby, Ealing is one of the best-connected areas of London, and it’s set to improve further with the Elizabeth Line (Crossrail) opening in 2019.
+With both tube and Overground stations nearby, Ealing is one of the best-connected areas of London, and it’s set to improve further with the Elizabeth Line (Crossrail).
 This will mean you can reach Heathrow in 15 minutes and Canary Wharf in under half an hour.

 North Ealing tube is just around the corner from Ternary Place, with Ealing Broadway and Ealing Common stations only a short walk away.

 Plenty of local buses run into central, west and south London.
 If you drive, not only do you benefit from the parking spaces at Ternary Place, you’ll also be able to make the most of the quick links to the A40, A4 and M4.

 If you’re travelling internationally, Heathrow is less than thirty minutes away by London Underground.